This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 The peels are a sticky area (pun completely intended).

-The dangers of giving your chickens a banana peel to eat are:
+The dangers of giving your chickens banana peels to eat are:

 - pesticides that remain on the peel